JDoYo/saveyourself/<SaveYourself>_SRS.md

 _&lt;List the user documentation components (such as user manuals, on-line help, and tutorials) that will be delivered along with the software.
 Identify any known user documentation delivery formats or standards.&gt;_

-  A "Help" menu will be available on the main screen of the mobile game.
+  On the main screen of the mobile game, a "Help" button will navigate the user to a help section that will explain the basics of the gameplay.
+With our initial release, we will utilize the comments sections of the mobile app stores to observe user issues with the game.
+The descriptions section for the game on the mobile app stores can be used to provide information to users on any update information.

   **2.7**** Assumptions and Dependencies**